Protein Data Bank: Contents

 Rate of protein structure determination techniques over the decades.
 MX = macromolecular crystallography, 3DEM = 3D Electron microscopy.

 Most structures are determined by X-ray diffraction, but about 7% of structures are determined by protein NMR.
 When using X-ray diffraction, approximations of the coordinates of the atoms of the protein are obtained, whereas using NMR, the distance between pairs of atoms of the protein is estimated.
 The final conformation of the protein is obtained from NMR by solving a distance geometry problem.
 After 2013, a growing number of proteins are determined by cryo-electron microscopy.

 For PDB structures determined by X-ray diffraction that have a structure factor file, their electron density map may be viewed.
 The data of such structures may be viewed on the three PDB websites.

 Historically, the number of structures in the PDB has grown at an approximately exponential rate, with 100 registered structures in 1982, 1,000 structures in 1993, 10,000 in 1999, 100,000 in 2014, and 200,000 in January 2023.

+PDB-IHM

+PDB-Dev was a database also managed by wwPDB, for structural models arising from a "integrative" or "hybrid" approach, i.e. combining experiment and structure prediction.
+Included models use the same four-character accession code format.
+In 2024, PDB-Dev was renamed to PDB-IHM and unified into the PDB: its structures can now be accessed from regular wwPDB endpoints including websites.
+As of January 2026, PDB-IHM contains 382 entries.